 We aim to inspire young people to consider careers in the entertainment industries

-We launched a school engagement programme in Sheffield in 2019, and in our first year, 360 children took part.
+We launched a school engagement programme in Sheffield in 2019, and in the first year, 360 children took part.
 The programme gave them the opportunity to experience the video games industry and to pitch their own video game ideas to an expert panel.
+After encouragement from Sumo to take part, one of the participants subsequently received a BAFTA award for his game design.
 Approximately 50 girls who had not previously considered a career in the industry said they would do so after taking part.
-This scheme is being expanded to Brighton and we have plans to add other locations in the future.

 Being able to support charities is a benefit of our success

 We support and donate to various charities that encourage creativity, as well as using our own reach to amplify fantastic initiatives across our industries.

 We have a long-standing relationship with Special Effect, a UK charity which helps physically disabled people play video games and works with developers to create specialised game control devices and improving game accessibility.